aleong1/YoRPG_GitGud/README.md

 <h2>YoRPG</h2>
 In this class YoRPG, the driver of this game it includes different instance variables that changes the flow of the game, a default constructor, and methods in order to run the game.
 <h2>How To Play</h2>
+First, run the YoRPG_GitGud.class file by using java YoRPG_GitGud.
+Then follow the instructions provided in the terminal.
+Follow along by using the number shortcuts rather than typing in your answer.
+This shall provide you with countless hours of excitment.